4D Radar Semantic Segmentation of People in Field Conditions Using Temporal Multi-View Networks: Dataset

-Longer recorded sequences were first split into multiple shorter sequences.
-The sequence splitting was, in part, performed to reduce the size of the dataset by excluding shorter sequences that at no point featured any people.
-Another advantage of splitting the recorded sequences was that different splits of a single recorded sequence could then be assigned to the test, validation, and training sets for the TMVA4D architecture.
-This allowed for a greater variety of data in each of these three sets.
+Longer sequences have been split into shorter segments, with dataset size reduced by excluding segments without people.
 A frame in a sequence refers to heatmaps in all views originating from a singular point cloud, with annotations generated from its temporally closest thermal image.
-In the segmentation masks, evaluated across all frames in the dataset, the percentage of mask pixels representing class \texttt{person} was 1.1\%; 61\% of the segmentation masks contained at least one pixel representing the class.
-The file structure of the organized dataset follows that of the CARRADA dataset~\cite{carrada}.
+In the segmentation masks, evaluated across all frames in the dataset, the percentage of mask pixels representing class \texttt{person} is 1.1\%; and 61\% of the segmentation masks contain at least one pixel representing the class.
+The dataset consists of 67,345 frames, which are split into 56.3\% training, 16.5\% validation, and 27.2\% test parts.
+The file structure of our dataset follows that of the CARRADA dataset~\cite{carrada}.